md-zaman/kubernetes/notes-mm.md

  spec:

-apiVersion: this is version of the kubernetes api ersion we are using the create the pod. different for different resources.
+apiVersion: this is version of the kubernetes api version we are using the create the pod. different for different resources.
 Differet types are v1, app/v1

 kind: type of object like pods, replica set, deployment, service
 metadata: data about the object like name,